 I believe in Jesus.
 I believe in Jesus as God who became flesh, to show us who God is, to show us what God wants of a human being, to die for our sins, to fulfill the prophecies, to draw people of all nations to God, and that He lives and reigns right now as Lord of all creation, and that one day He’s coming back and at His voice all of the dead will rise, “many will meet their doom and the righteous will meet in the skies.”
 I honestly believe every bit of that.
 I so believe it that I’m betting my life on it.
 I’m letting the example and teachings of this man Jesus from 2,000 years ago run my life, determine my daily priorities, my weekly schedule, the first item on my monthly financial budget, what I watch on TV and on my computer, what I do for fun, my language, the way I raise my kids, the way I treat my spouse and the way I treat everyone I interact with.
 Of course I have moments here and there of inconsistency with that.
 But I’m trying to have less moments of inconsistency with letting Jesus rule my life.
 I am all in on Jesus being who the Bible says He is.

-And I just want to tell you why today, why I believe in Jesus that perhaps I might further shore up your faith in Him and that perhaps I might give you something with which you can help others who haven’t yet made a decision about Him.
+And I just want to tell you why today; why I believe in Jesus, that perhaps I might further shore up your faith and perhaps give you something with which you can help others who haven’t yet made a decision about Him.
 We sing sometimes, “You ask me how I know He lives, He lives within my heart.”
 Well, it may be that He lives in your heart, but I really don’t think that should be the extent of our answer to those who ask us how we know He lives.
 That’s not a very convincing answer to a skeptical person.
 And I really don’t think that’s the kind of answer Peter meant when he told Christians, “Be always ready to make a defense to everyone who asks you to give an account for the hope that is in you.”
 (I Pt 3:15).
 Peter meant be ready to share the kind of stuff I’m going to share with you today.
 You ask me how I know He lives, let me give you 6 of my reasons.

 I believe in Jesus first of all very simply because of…